What is Snorkels and Snowpants?

 The name is simple, it came from the side of a moving box.
 The two halves of my life stuffed into a cube with the contents scrawled on the side: snorkels and snowpants.
 A lifetime in Florida meets the reality of the Midwest.

-I've day dreamed about blogging my way to a new lifestyle that doesn't involve 6am alarms and long commutes to a cubicle and I knew exactly what I wanted to call it.
+I've day dreamed about blogging my way to a new lifestyle that doesn't involve 6am alarms and long commutes, and I knew exactly what I wanted to call it.
 So in September 2017, my husband finally pushed me to action.
 No more excuses he said- we had bought a house, handled a renovation and planned a backyard wedding all in under a year- and we did it successfully!
 Time to pick up the pen, or rather, the laptop, and start blogging about the things I've come to love most- travel, DIY and photography of these things!

 I lived in Florida until my mid-20s, when I then moved to the Chicago suburbs to take my current job.
 Funny enough, I would never have landed in Chicago if not for a dear old friend I had met years past at Dragon*Con, a sci-fi and fantasy gathering.
 Needing to get out of Florida, I turned eyes towards the Second City and my friend, packed a single suitcase into my 2-seater car and drove the 1,180 miles here.
 Jump forward 5 years, and I married that same friend's husband's best friend.
 So I guess you could say I have alot to thank her for.